mirzu/headless-training-book/2_0-drupal-services.md

 - `view_mode` - Array with info about the view mode to use for this endpoint.

 ### 1.1 All the stuff you can do now!
 RESTful comes with a bunch of out of the box functionality for any resource that you create.
-Including
+Including:
 - See a paginated list of blog posts, and use hyper links to go to different pages: `api/articles`
 - Get a specific blog post: `api/articles/29,143`
 - Limit the fields returned using the _fields=_ query parameter `api/articles/29?fields=body`